det-lab/data-fitting/docs/05_linregress.md

     ('Unknown Peak 2', unknown_P2_mu, unknown_P2_mu_uncert)
 }
 ```
-Now, to plot our known peaks, we'll create a `for loop` to go through `value_bank` and separate everything into their own arrays.
+To plot our known peaks, we'll create a `for loop` to go through `value_bank` and separate everything into their own arrays.
 We'll first initialize our arrays and then append the values into them with our loop.
 As the uncertainties are pretty small, we'll also want to amplify them so that they'll be visible when plotted.
 This should be fine as long as we note this exaggeration somewhere in our plot.
 ```python
 uncertainty_scale = 50
 labels             = []